pkarsy/rfboot/help/Installation.md

 You can have more than one usb2rf devices and rftool will use the first one witch is connected.

 ### Burn the appropriate firmware to usb2rf

-You can build the sketch by yourself.
-(See [usb2rf/README.md](../usb2rf/README.md) ) or upload the precompiled .hex
+To upload the precompiled .hex
 ```bash
 > cd usb2rf
 > make sendHex
 ```
 You may need to press proMini reset button as auto-reset does not work.

+As always, you can build the sketch by yourself.
+(See [usb2rf/README.md](../usb2rf/README.md) )

 ***Hardware and software setup is done !***